 Three weeks after returning from the UK, Scullin persuaded the ALP caucus to reinstate Theodore as Treasurer.
 This action affronted Fenton and Lyons, who resigned from cabinet.
 Soon after, they joined the All For Australia League, and went on to help found the United Australia Party.

-At a second special premiers' conference in February 1931, Scullin and JT Lang were in conflict over the Depression policy.
+At a second Special Premiers' Conference in February 1931, Scullin and JT Lang were in conflict over the Depression policy.
 Scullin favoured Theodore's proposals for credit expansion financed via the Commonwealth Bank.
 Lang wanted a repudiation of interest payments overseas and interest on government borrowings in Australia cut to 3 per cent.
 The next month, when EJ Ward, a Lang protégé, entered parliament following a by-election on 7 March, Scullin barred him from caucus on the grounds that he did not represent the ALP.
 Five Langites quit the ALP and, with Ward, formed the Lang Labor group, which held the balance of power.
-The ALP had therefore split three ways - between the Lyons defectors, the Lang supporters and those who remained loyal to Scullin.
+The ALP had therefore split three ways – between the Lyons defectors, the Lang supporters and those who remained loyal to Scullin.

-Scullin's difficulties - with Robert Gibson of the Commonwealth Bank and with the Senate - reached crisis point during March-April 1931.
+Scullin's difficulties – with Robert Gibson of the Commonwealth Bank and with the Senate – reached crisis point during March-April 1931.
 Gibson refused Scullin further credit until he cut pensions, which he refused to do.
 As Treasurer, Theodore introduced a Bill to enable the government to issue 'fiduciary notes' to fund its social welfare policies.
 However, the parliament would not pass the Bill.
-The impasse led Scullin to call a special three-week Premiers' conference in May-June 1931, resulting in the Premiers' Plan, which became the strategy for combating the Depression used by both the ALP and subsequent United Australia Party governments.
+The impasse led Scullin to call a special three-week Premiers' Conference in May-June 1931, resulting in the Premiers' Plan, which became the strategy for combating the Depression used by both the ALP and subsequent United Australia Party governments.

 The Premiers' Plan was adopted by the Government and the Opposition in June 1931, though half the parliamentary ALP voted against it.
-The Plan provided for five basic strategies: (1) reduction of 20 per cent in all adjustable government expenditure (including government salaries and pensions); (2) 22.5 per cent reduction of interest on internal government debt (that is Australian-held bonds); (3) increased federal and state taxation; (4) reduction in bank interest rates; and (5) relief for holders of private mortgages.
-A restructuring of public finances on the 'equality of sacrifice' principle.
+The Plan provided for five basic strategies: (1) reduction of 20 per cent in all adjustable government expenditure (including government salaries and pensions); (2) 22.5 per cent reduction of interest on internal government debt (that is, Australian-held bonds); (3) increased federal and state taxation; (4) reduction in bank interest rates; and (5) relief for holders of private mortgages.
+It was a restructuring of public finances on the 'equality of sacrifice' principle.
 The plan signified the dominant influence over financial policy now exercised by the academic economists on whose advice governments were increasingly relying.